Baltoli/project-docs/notes/log.md

   backwards) that should make ordering and tracing more explicit.
 * How to handle overlapping inferences?
 Maybe only allow backwards inference within a basic block.

+# 27/3/2017

+* Starting to get the basic algorithm working for forward propagation of inferences, but the simplifier needs some work.
+The ideal representation for this kind of thing is obviously a BDD, but that's a lot of implementation work.
+Worth noting as a future (summer?) improvement to this analysis.
+* What would a BDD version of these inferences look like?
+I think it would probably require a major rewrite of the whole system unfortunately - probably worth saving for future work.
+* Maybe looking at doing a Shannon expansion on the resulting inference?
+Then once the variables are pulled out, the resulting expressions are just over const true / false and can be simplified really easily.
+* Will need to implement mechanisms for substitution, free checking etc.
+* Implemented some of this stuff - next step is to fix up checking for const expressions so that it actually works, and then to use that to automatically simplify expressions when we split on them.
+Also need to implement simplification of AND / OR when they contain opposing branches.
+* Worked on improving the simplifier some more.
+I think the opposing branches improvement should knock it over the edge of being useful.

+# 28/3/2017

 *